Shergar: Stud career

 The Aga Khan turned down large offers to put Shergar to stud in the US, and instead chose to stand him at the Ballymany Stud in Ireland.
 He arrived in October 1981, and was paraded down the main street of Newbridge, County Kildare.
 Milton Toby, the writer on Thoroughbred racing and equine law, judges Shergar to have been "a national hero in Ireland. ... one of the most recognizable sports personalities—horse or human—in Ireland."

-In 1982—his only rutting season—Shergar covered 44 mares, from which 36 foals were produced: 17 colts and 19 fillies.
+In 1982—his only breeding season—Shergar covered 44 mares, from which 36 foals were produced: 17 colts and 19 fillies.
 Of these, three won Group races, and the most successful of his progeny was Authaal.
 When sold as a weanling (between six months and a year) Authaal reached 325,000 guineas.
 He was sold a year later, where he fetched 3.1 million guineas.
 In 1986 he won the Irish St. Leger by five lengths.
 Toby considers that Shergar's progeny were "perhaps not a disappointing first crop, but certainly below expectations for a horse with Shergar's racing prowess."

 At the start of February 1983 Shergar's second stud season was about to begin, and he was in high demand, and had a full book of 55 mares to cover.
 He was expected to earn £1 million for the season.